sixu0/SeisCLIP/README.md

 # 🌟 News
-* **2023.8.7:** Github Repository Initialization (copy from Meta-Transformer).
-The paper and model will be release before September. ⌛⌛⌛
+* **2023.8.7:** Github Repository Initialization.
+The paper and model will be release before September. ⌛⌛⌛ (copy README template from Meta-Transformer)

 # 🔓 Model Zoo